mvolkmann/react-examples/todo-redux-rest/README.md

 * mongod
 * npm run build

+For production,
-To use only Node server to serve content and host REST services
+use the Node server to serve content AND host REST services.
 * npm run rest-server
-* browse localhost:1919
+* browse localhost:8081

+For development,
-To use Node server to host REST services and webpack to serve content (for hot reload)
+use Node server to host REST services and use webpack-dev-server (with hot reload) to serve content.
 * npm run rest-server
 * npm start
 * browse localhost:8080